inaka/swift_guidelines/rules/privatize.md

 ##### Description

-- Everything within a `class` or `struct` that is not intended to be used from the outside should be declared `private`.
+- Everything within a `class` or `struct` that is not intended to be used from the outside must be declared `private`.

 -